pepeiborra/threepenny-editors/README.md

 The library provides generic functions (using [generics-sop](http://hackage.haskell.org/package/generics-sop)) to generate editors and renderables:

-- `editorGenericSimple` - A generic editor for single constructor datatypes where all the fields are `Editable` that produces a vertical layout.
+- `editorGeneric` - A generic editor for standard datatypes where all the fields are `Editable` that produces a vertical layout.
-- `editorGeneric` - As above for union types.
-Requires `Default`.
-- `editorGenericBi` - A generic editor for single constructor dual purpose datatypes where all the fields are `Editable`.
+- `editorGenericBi` - A generic editor for dual purpose datatypes where all the fields are `Editable`.
 - `renderGeneric` - A generic render for single constructor dual purpose datatypes that produces a vertical layout.

 A dual purpose datatype is a type constructor where the type argument has kind `Purpose`, with two possible instantiations: `Data` or `Edit`.
 Instantiating with `Data` yields a container of data, i.e. a normal datatype, whereas instantiating with `Edit` yields a container of widgets.
 This allows to generate data and editor from the same definition when the shape of the editor matches the shape of the data.